Develop a skills portfolio, help for your CV or social media presence.

 Prospects - UK

 Useful career information relevant for postgraduates including example CVs – a skills based, a traditional and an academic CV.
-See Prospects - CVs and cover letters.
+Careers advice: CVs and cover letters.

-The global academic job website for researchers specialising in medicine, pharmacy and biomedical sciences, Medicinoxy.
+The global academic job website for researchers specialising in medicine, pharmacy and biomedical sciences.
+Medicinoxy website.

 Social media for academics